I ran this pitch. Here’s our first bit of work.

-I pitched with this idea.
+I led this pitch and won with this idea.
 The pitch was just before the IRN BRU pitch.
-Same company.
-Different clients.
-A busy day.
+Same company, different clients, one busy month.

 I ran this account.
-It’s one of the biggest retailers in the UK.
-The campaign won Christmas, made the national papers, got on the BBC and was awarded at every major award show in the world.
+The campaign won Christmas and was awarded at every major award show in the world.
 Winning for Integration, digital and film.
-Making The Book of Dreams the most successful campaign to date.

 I led this pitch.
 We won with this work and flipped the boozey late night perception that Doners have.
 Our media did the same.
 Sowing up in fashionable spots and publications around the UK.